 HISTORICAL MILITARY ARCHIVES

-This page originally concerned United States Army occupied posts of the Mexican-American War.
+This page was originally conceived for the United States Army occupied posts

 This list makes no claim of completeness.

-Pre-Columbian Indigenous American structures are too numerous to list here, and are not included.
+Pre-Columbian Indigenous structures are too numerous to list here, and are not included.

 Castillo de Chapultepec